AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 > schedule 1 s/23-02-2024T16:00 e/23-02-2024T17:00
 Error: cannot schedule more than 1 meeting with a contact!
 ```

+### Rescheduling a meeting : `reschedule`

+Allows the currently scheduled meeting details to be edited.

+Format: `reschedule INDEX [s/START_DATETIME] [e/END_DATETIME] [mr/MEETING_REMARK]`

+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Specified person must have a meeting scheduled.
+* At least one of the optional fields must be provided.
+* Input values will overwrite existing value that were assigned to the specified field.
+* `START_DATETIME` must be after the system's current datetime.
+* `END_DATETIME` must be after `START_DATETIME`

+Examples:
+* `reschedule 1 s/23-02-2024T16:00 e/23-02-2024T17:00` Reschedules the meeting with the person at index 1 to start at 23-02-2024 16:00 and end at 23-02-2024 17:00.
+* `reschedule 1 mr/online meeting` Changes the meeting remark of the meeting with the person at index 1 to `online meeting`.

 ### Unscheduling a meeting : `unschedule`